shabana1408/Heart-Failure-Prediction/README.md

 #### Patients by gender
 ![viz1_patientsbygender](https://github.com/shabana1408/Project-2/assets/138613948/635bad41-55c9-4977-b9d1-d13332f43472)

-> 90% of patients presenting with heart disease are male, while 10% are female.
-However, 65% of normal patients are male, while 35% are female.
+- 90% of patients presenting with heart disease are male, while 10% are female.
+- However, 65% of normal patients are male, while 35% are female.

 #### Patients by age band
 ![viz2_patientsbyageband](https://github.com/shabana1408/Project-2/assets/138613948/35531f4f-412b-41ff-8b76-be3e928b2760)

-> 78% of patients presenting with heart disease were 50 years and old compared to the 56% of normal patients who were 50 years and older.
+- 78% of patients presenting with heart disease were 50 years and old compared to the 56% of normal patients who were 50 years and older.
-> The average age of a heart failure patient is five years older than a normal patient at 55.9 years.
+- The average age of a heart failure patient is five years older than a normal patient at 55.9 years.

-## Model
+### Model

 Models considered:
-> Random Forest Classifier Model
+- Random Forest Classifier Model
-> Gradient Boosting Classifier Model
+- Gradient Boosting Classifier Model
-> Support Vector Machine Model
+- Support Vector Machine Model

 The final Machine Learning model chosen is a Random Forest Classifier Model.
 Based on the testing dataset:
-> the model has high predictive accuracy indicating that it classifies both Heart failure and Normal cases 89% of the time.
+- The model has high predictive accuracy indicating that it classifies both Heart failure and Normal cases 89% of the time.
-> the model demonstrates high precision for predicting Heart failure, i.e. when the model predicts Heart failure, it is correct 92% of the time.
+- The model demonstrates high precision for predicting Heart failure, i.e. when the model predicts Heart failure, it is correct 92% of the time.
-> the model has good recall for Heart failure, i.e. it correctly identifies 89% of actual Heart failure cases.
+- The model has good recall for Heart failure, i.e. it correctly identifies 89% of actual Heart failure cases.

-## Solving the business problem
+### Solving the business problem

 The model may be deployed as an early warning system within the healthcare provider or healthcare funders system, such that when a patients data is entered, the model can assess their risk of heart failure.
 Healthcare providers can also be prompted to take preventative measures or schedule additional tests for high-risk individuals.

-## Recommendations for stakeholders
+### Recommendations for stakeholders

 Stakeholders can incorporate the model's risk assessment tool into routine patient visits to help identify high-risk patients early.
 This will allow for timely interventions and personalised care plans.

 Stakeholder can educate patients on the importance of adopting and maintain a heart-healthy lifestyle by raising awareness about heart failure risk factors and prevention strategies.

-## Next steps
+### Next steps

 A next step could be exploring ways to collect more patient data to produce a more generalised model.

-## Additional information
+### Additional information
 Contact:
 Shabana Patel
 shabana.patel@momentum.co.za